Pomorišje: History

-Historically, the population of Pomorišje was mostly composed of Romanians, Serbs and Hungarians.
-A large Serb population in this region had existed since the 16th century.
+Historically, the population of Pomorišje was mostly composed of Hungarians, Serbs and Romanians.
+A large Serb population in this region had existed since the 16th century, excluding the mountains south of Lipova where "Rascians" are shown to have been living in the 15th.
 During the Ottoman rule (16th-17th century), the region belonged to the Province of Temeşvar.

 After the Treaty of Karlowitz (1699), northern Pomorišje belonged to the Habsburg monarchy, and, between 1702 and 1751, it was part of the Tisa-Mureș (Potisje-Pomorišje) section of the Habsburg Military Frontier.
 During this period, the Serb population in the region was still significant.
 In 1720, the population of Arad, the main city of the region, numbered 177 Romanian, 162 Serbian, and 35 Hungarian families.
-Other important cities in Pomorišje were Lipova, Makó, and Szeged.
+Other important cities in Pomorišje were Lipova, Pecica, Nădlac, Makó, and Szeged.
 Roughly, the area between Szeged and Arad was mainly populated by Serbs, while area in the east of Arad mainly by Romanians.
 In 1720, the population of Szeged numbered 193 houses, of which 99 were Serbian.
 Remainder of Pomorišje was passed from Ottomans to Austrians after Treaty of Passarowitz in 1718.

 After the Tisa-Mureș section of the Military Frontier was abolished, many Serbs from Pomorišje and Potisje left these regions and immigrated to the Russian Empire (notably to New Serbia and Slavo-Serbia) in 1752.
 The main leaders of this migration were Jovan Albanez and Jovan Šević.
 In their place, Hungarians, Swabians, Slovaks and Romanians settled in the region.
 According to the 1910 census in Austria-Hungary, the population of Pomorišje (roughly including municipalities connected to the Mureș river, together with Szeged and Novi Kneževac) was 670,726 people, of whom 33,355 were ethnic Serbs.
 The southern part of Pomorišje (including the municipalities of northern Banat, together with Novi Kneževac) had a population of 245,276 people, of whom 29,175 were ethnic Serbs, while the northern part (including Szeged) had a population of 425,450 people, of whom 4,180 were ethnic Serbs.